Why should I go on exchange?

 If you qualify for OSAP, you can apply for the term/year you spend abroad.
 The loan programs recognize that you remain a full-time registered student at Brock, which allows you to be eligible for financial support.

-Applications for the Brock Student Exchange Program are now open.
+Applications for the Brock Student Exchange Program are now open for the 2021-22 academic year.
 If you are interested in participating for one academic term or for the full academic year, now is the time to apply.